5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 On this page you will learn how to Setup the Raspberry Pi image with WhatsSpy Public already on it.
 This tutorial is Windows based.

+In case you don't get this working, you can create an issue on this Gitlab, or contact me on *maikeldus@hotmail.com*.

 ## 0) Secondary WhatsApp account

 *This is a simplified version of [chapter 1) Secondary WhatsApp account](getting-started) or the normal getting started.
 You can alo use a jailbroken iPhone or rooted Android device.*